List of Yu-Gi-Oh! GX characters: Season 3

-Echo is Adrian Gecko's friend.
-She deeply admires Adrian for putting his younger brother's needs ahead of himself despite the fact that he will always be considered lesser than the true heir to Gecko family name, and sees that he is fit to rule the world as a king, though his responsibilities to his sibling prevent him from doing so.
+Echo is Adrian Gecko's friend, who admires him for putting his younger brother's needs ahead of himself despite the fact that he will always be considered lesser than the true heir to the Gecko family name, and sees that he is fit to rule the world as a king, though his responsibilities to his sibling prevent him from doing so.
 As an adult, she became captain of the Gecko Financial Group's spy submarine.
 In the third alternate dimension that Jaden and his companions visit, Adrian sacrifices her to the spirit of Exodia the Forbidden One to make it his servant.
-Her spirit later aids Adrian in his duel against Jesse when he is possessed by Yubel, but only ends up being used by Yubel to regain its power when the psychopath feeds off the darkness in her soul.
-She completely disappears after Adrian's defeat, causing him to mourn for her loss.
+Her spirit later aids Adrian in his duel against Jesse when he is possessed by Yubel, but ends up being used by Yubel to regain its power when she feeds off the darkness in her soul.
+She disappears after Adrian's defeat, causing him to mourn for her loss.
 Her name is derived from the name of the nymph Echo in Greek mythology.